The variety of $2$-dimensional algebras over an algebraically closed field

 Ivan Kaygorodov (kaygorodov.ivan@gmail.com),

 Yury Volkov (wolf86\_666@list.ru).

 }

 The work is devoted to the variety of $2$-dimensional algebras over an algebraically closed field.
 Firstly, we classify such algebras modulo isomorphism.
-Then we describe the degenerations and the closures of principal algebra series in the variety under consideration.
+Then we describe the degenerations and the closures of certain algebra series in the variety of $2$-dimensional algebras.
 Finally, we apply our results to obtain analogous descriptions for the subvarieties of flexible, and bicommutative algebras.
 In particular, we describe rigid algebras and irreducible components for these subvarieties.

 {\bf Keywords:} $2$-dimensional algebras, orbit closure, degeneration, rigid algebra